AndreiAP65/Smart-Parking-System/README.md

   ### Software Architecture

 In regards to the software architecture implemented for this project, an important aspect to consider is the structure of the file system.
-As depicted in the diagram below, a comprehensive examination of each file will be conducted in this chapter, in order to thoroughly explain the configuration of each hardware component and its role in the overall system behavior.

 ![filesystem_smart_parking](https://user-images.githubusercontent.com/48281622/218750564-487d4d3a-7a2a-44f1-9d5c-1e4019a7199a.png)